Shu Hiramatsu: Albirex Niigata

 Born in Niigata City, Hiramatsu started his career with his hometown club Albirex Niigata, joining the club at the age of 12.
 He progressed through the youth system at the club and signed his first professional contract in 2014.

 He made his professional debut starting on 7 March 2015 in a 2-1 J1 League match loss to Sagan Tosu.
+Hiramatsu scored his first goal against Matsumoto Yamaga on 3 June 2015 in the J.League Cup, scoring in the 79th minute.